MihirSheth25/bilav-website-sample/README.md

 3. Incorporate React
    * Convert the current page into a react componenet
-   * Create the remaining pages and add routes to each page
+   * Create the remaining pages and components
+   * Add routes to each page in the navbar buttons